 Related: The Best Fall Nature Crafts

-Fall Leaf Luminaries Thanksgiving Lantern Craft
+Fall Leaf Luminaries: Thanksgiving Lantern Craft

-Fall Leaf Mason Jar Lanterns DIY Materials
+Fall Leaf Mason Jar Turkey Lantern DIY Materials:

 - Real or fabric fall leaves